Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

 1. Open the `TodoListSPA\src\app\app-config.json` file
 1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the `TodoListSPA` application copied from the Azure portal.
-1. Find the app key `redirectUri` and replace the existing value with the base address of the TodoListSPA project (by default `http://localhost:4200/`).
+1. Find the app key `redirectUri` and replace the existing value with the base address of the TodoListSPA project (by default `http://localhost:4200`).
-1. Find the app key `postLogoutRedirectUri` and replace the existing value with the base address of the TodoListSPA project (by default `http://localhost:4200/`).
+1. Find the app key `postLogoutRedirectUri` and replace the existing value with the base address of the TodoListSPA project (by default `http://localhost:4200`).
-1. Find the app key `resourceUri` and replace the existing value with the base address of the TodoListAPI project (by default `https://localhost:44351/api/todolist/`).
+1. Find the app key `webApi.resourceUri` and replace the existing value with the base address of the TodoListAPI project (by default `https://localhost:44351/api/todolist`).
-1. Find the app key `resourceScope` and replace the existing value with *Scope* you created earlier `api://{clientId}/access_as_user`.
+1. Find the app key `webApi.resourceScope` and replace the existing value with *Scope* you created earlier `api://{clientId}/access_as_user`.

 ## Run the sample